• Skip to main content

 • 6 hard-boiled eggs

-• 1 teaspoon mustard (I like Dijon; plain yellow mustard is the classic flavor)
+• 1 teaspoon mustard (I like Dijon; plain yellow mustard is a classic flavor too)

-• ¼ teaspoon kosher salt or fine sea salt (I use Real Salt)
+• 1/2 teaspoon kosher salt or fine sea salt (I use Real Salt); start with a little less than 1/2 teaspoon and add more if needed

 Instructions